-A Tang Nano 9k FPGA operated by Gowin FPGA Designer [19] was used for benchmarking.
+For preliminary benchmarks, we were using the Tang Nano 9k FPGA operated by Gowin FPGA Designer [19].
 The dependence of solution time on the lattice size for required precision is shown in Fig. 8.
-For 50MHz clock, we run an iteration in about 20 ns; thus, we calculate about $K=50$ iterations in 1 us that provides a rather good approximation of the optimal control specified by PDE (a system of PDEs).
-Benchmarks completely correspond to simplified evaluations by multiplying the number of iterations by the device's basic time cycle.
+For 50MHz FPGA clock, we run an iteration in about 20 ns; thus, we calculate about $K=50$ iterations in 1 us that provides a rather good approximation of the optimal control specified by PDE (a system of PDEs).
+Benchmarks obtained for the specified FPGA completely correspond to simplified evaluations by multiplying the number of iterations by the device's basic time cycle.
 Modern advanced FPGAs work on frequencies higher than 1 GHz, which allows us to run $K=1000$ iterations in 1 us or to have a nanosecond reaction with fewer numbers of iterations.

 One could think that the chosen number of steps within the figures, $N = 4$ ( $N + 1 = 5$ dots) serves for illustrative purposes only, though we will show that it provides rather good approximation as well.
 Having a step $h=1/4=0.25$ , the scheme (3), (4) provides the accuracy of approximation $\varepsilon \approx h^4 = 0.25^4 \approx 0.004$ , using the same value in formula (9), that requires about 20 iterations to run.
-The FPGA can clearly handle a mesh of $N = 10$ , providing a theoretical accuracy of computations of about 0.0001.
+Tang Nano 9k FPGA, having a modest cost of some ten pounds, can handle a mesh of $N = 10$ , that provides theoretical accuracy of computations of about 0.0001.